Last Updated on

 Here is the result:

-Its similar to first case.
+It’s pretty similar to the first case.

 But that will defeat the purpose.